Alfred Richards (sportsman)

 Alfred Renfrew Richards (14 December 1867 – 9 January 1904) was a South African sportsman who represented his country at Test cricket and rugby union.
 Born in Grahamstown, Cape Colony, and educated at The Leys School in Cambridge, Richards was capped three times for South Africa in rugby, including captaining them once, and made one Test cricket appearance, also as captain.

 Cricket career

-Richards played for Western Province in some of the earliest provincial matches in South Africa, and in 1893–94, his 108 was the highest score as his team beat Natal to win the Currie Cup.
+Richards, an opening batsman, played for Western Province in some of the earliest provincial matches in South Africa.
+In 1893–94, his 108 was the highest score as his team beat Natal to win the Currie Cup.

 His next first-class match came when he captained Western Province against the touring Lord Hawke's XI in 1895–96, when his 58, scored out of a total of 122, won him selection for the third Test match of the series, which followed a few days later.
 Richards captained the Test side, but scored only 6 and 0 as South Africa lost by an innings and 33 runs.
 He never played first-class cricket again.